Alchemist-X/howcryptoworksbook/Chapter_12_Governance_and Token_Economics.md

 #### Point Programs

 Traditional airdrop programs faced a fundamental challenge: users would engage briefly to qualify for rewards, then immediately abandon the protocol after claiming their tokens.
 Recognizing these limitations, newer protocols began experimenting with more sophisticated approaches.
 Some implemented points systems to gamify engagement over longer periods, while others introduced "minimum viable participation" thresholds or reputation-based criteria.
-However, these evolved methods haven't eliminated farming—they've simply made it more complex and resource-intensive.
+However, these evolved methods haven't eliminated farming, they've simply made it more complex and resource-intensive.

 ##### The Rise of Seasonal Point Programs

 Point programs have since evolved far beyond simple pre-launch incentives into sophisticated, ongoing engagement mechanisms that continue operating even after tokens launch.
-Unlike traditional one-and-done airdrops, modern point programs operate in "seasons"—recurring periods typically lasting 3-6 months where users compete for rewards through sustained activity.
+Unlike traditional one-and-done airdrops, modern point programs operate in "seasons", recurring periods typically lasting 3-6 months where users compete for rewards through sustained activity.

 This seasonal approach has become the dominant retention strategy because it directly addresses the post-airdrop abandonment problem.
 Rather than watching engagement collapse after token distribution, protocols can maintain user activity indefinitely through the promise of future seasons.
 Users who might otherwise move on after claiming initial rewards instead remain active, hoping to qualify for subsequent distributions.